BennyThadikaran/Aio-Trader/README.md

 # Aio-Trader

-An Async library for accessing Indian stock broker API and Websockets.
+An Async library for accessing Indian stockbroker API and real-time market feeds.

 Currently supports only Zerodha Kite (KiteConnect and Kite Web)

-Library is currently in Alpha stage.
-Once testing is completed, I will release a pip package and begin work on adding other brokers.
+This Library is currently in Alpha.
+Expect breaking changes.
+Once testing is complete, I will release a pip package, and begin work on adding other brokers.

+**Supports python 3.8+**

+If you ❤️  my work so far, please 🌟 this repo.

+The [Wiki](https://github.com/BennyThadikaran/Aio-Trader/wiki) is regularly updated with code examples and recipes.

 ## Installation